kaliop/ezdocker-stack/Readme.md

 Note: to connect to the web or cli containers, use `su site` instead of `bash`

+### Configuring composer for cli container

+The cli container startup script will look for environment variables in order to setup composer.
+It is therefore possible to add :

+* Your own github oauth key (to avoid github rate limit)
+* Credentials for http-basic auth needed form some vendors (updates.ez.no for example)

+To do so, just add the followng variables in your docker-compose.env.local file :

+* GITHUB_OAUTH=xxxxxxxxxxxxxxxxx
+* COMPOSER_HTTP_AUTH_DOMAIN=updates.ez.no # For example
+* COMPOSER_HTTP_AUTH_LOGIN=xxxxxxxxxx
+* COMPOSER_HTTP_AUTH_PASSWORD=xxxxxxxxxxxxx

 ### Checking the status of all existing containers (not only the active ones)

     docker ps -a